elzanox/practical_course_SS2021/README.md

 # Practical course: modeling, simulation, optimization SS2021

-This page contains the material for a practical course on modeling, simulation, and optimization that I prepared for the summer semester 2021 at the Friedrich-Alexander Universität Erlangen-Nuremberg.
+This page contains the material for a practical course on modeling, simulation, and optimization that was thaught in the summer semester 2021 at the Friedrich-Alexander Universität Erlangen-Nuremberg.
 This course provides a practical introduction to some of the most commonly used discretization methods for PDEs (finite differences and finite elements) and their implementation in matlab.
-It also covers some of the basics of gradient-based optimization focused on the numerical solution of (PDE-constrained) optimal control problems.
+It also covers some of the basics of gradient-based optimization focused on (PDE-constrained) optimal control problems.
 Some basic programming skills in matlab or a similar programming language is recommended but not required.

 The 12 lectures are structured into three parts of 4 lectures each.